daniel-sec/WazuhSiem/README.md

 <h1>Wazuh SIEM</h1>

 <h2>Description</h2>
-A comprehensive Security Information and Event Management (SIEM) lab set up in a home environment to practice and refine cybersecurity skills.
+A comprehensive Security Information and Event Management (SIEM) to practice and refine cybersecurity skills.
 This project simulates real-world network conditions and threats, enabling hands-on experience in log analysis, threat detection, and incident response.
+I set up a basic Wazuh SIEM and began exploring its features.
+I installed agents and reviewed different types of security events, gaining initial insight into how Wazuh collects and analyzes data.
 <br />

 <h2>Project Hurdles and Outcome</h2>
+The project was successful, as I was able to set up the Wazuh SIEM and gain an initial understanding of its capabilities.
+There were no major hurdles during the setup process.
+However, Wazuh offers many features and options, leaving me with much more to learn as I continue exploring its monitoring and alerting potential.
+This setup provided a solid foundation for further exploration.
 <br />

 <h2>Languages and Utilities Used</h2>